- “Online Parish Clerk”

 The Historic Town of St. Ives Cornwall Official Website has some interesting pages about the history etc.

 The St. Ives Parish site has current and historical information about St. Ives churche.

 Spooky St. Ives is a light-hearted look at the area by a resident.
 He has stuff on the Knill celebrations, St. Eia’s festival and lots on Doom Bar beer.
 This is no longer updated (he has moved away) but is kept online for interest.

 The St. Ivean Weblog is the area’s very first Blog covering News, Views and the Arts edited by Roy Bland.
 Note, this is a new address (Jan 2008)—please don't use the old one as the advertising site that has taken over that address is riddled with viruses.

-The St. Ives Trust Archive Study Centre (site broken 17 Mar 2015) are an independent research group based in the St. Ives Library on Gabriel Street.
+The St. Ives Archive Study Centre are an independent research group based in the St. Ives Library on Gabriel Street and in the Wesleyan Church, Carbis Bay.

 Cornish Light, the Travel and Tourist Guide, have a page devoted to St. Ives.